romkatv/zsh-bench/README.md

 time zsh -lic "exit"
 ```

-For the sake of completeness, `zsh-bench` also shows this number.
+For the sake of completeness, `zsh-bench` also measures this.
 This metric is shown as
 *mystery_time_ms* in the raw output.
 Let's look at a couple of raw benchmark results that pertain to
 zsh startup speed.